06 December 2018

 Brutalism websites are all the rage, as well.
 Seemingly similar to the layouts covered above, they have a different structure.
 They rebel against “polished”, clean designs found on the web and come in handy for those willing to stand out in the crowd.

+Another one example of website layouts.
 Cards are usually brought into play when there’s lots of content with the same priority.
 By dividing content into smaller pieces (previews) and placing them in cards, it is made more digestible.
 To see more, visitors simply click on these previews.
+This layout comes in handy when you develop a custom website like Coursera or any other educational platform.

 The grid, spacing, the number of cards, columns, as well their style may vary according to the design needs.
 Card-based layouts are found on many sites.
 Besides better-organized content they have another advantage—they add to the website’s responsiveness.

-The name of this layout type is self-explanatory.
+The name of this web layout idea is self-explanatory.
 Pages, where the layout is used, have one large box of grid width, with smaller boxes placed under it.
 Combined, they tell a story about a company, brand, or product.

 A useful tip: if it’s a product site, add its photo and name to a larger box and display previews of its features in smaller boxes.